rahulcharvekar/shared-lib/README.md

 # Shared Audit Utility

-This module provides a plug-and-play Spring Boot utility for recording application audit events in a dedicated audit database.
+This module provides a plug-and-play Spring Boot utility for recording application audit events in the service's primary database.
 It is packaged as a reusable JAR and exposes utilities for audit trail and SFTP operations.

 The library includes a default `application.yml` with sample configurations that services can override.